 Graphic designers use computer software to create virtual art.
 Graphic designers are hired by companies to make online visuals for marketing and product purposes.
-They spend a lot of time analyzing the market, creating a message that the design should illustrate, creating logos and websites, presenting the design to the client, and reviewing the design before it is finalized.
+They spend a lot of time analyzing the market, penning messages for the design to illustrate, and creating logos and websites.
+They also present the design to the client and review the design before it is finalized.
 On average, graphic designers make about $50,000 a year, but there is a lot of room for growth and success as you gain experience in the field.

 ISFPs would love to be a graphic designer because they could use their creativity and problem-solving skills in full force.
 The profession would allow them to have their creative independence and freedom, while still utilizing their social skills and likeability to please clients.
 Their curiosity about the world will keep them up-to-date with market and social trends, which is an essential part of being a graphic designer.

 Veterinarians are physicians that specialize in the medical treatment of animals.
 They diagnose and treat illnesses and physical problems, and conduct research to learn more about animals’ biology.
 This can include cleaning wounds, operating on the animal in surgery, giving vaccinations, prescribing medication, and using medical machinery.
 On average, veterinarians make about $93,000 a year, and there is a projected 18% growth in the field.